MSatiro/direct-cn-android/README.md

 `./playit-0.9.3-aarch64`

-After you write the last command, playit will start and a link will show, click on the link. (similar to this playitgg/claim/a1b2c3d3)
+After you write the last command, playit will start and a link will show, **click on the link**. (similar to this playitgg/claim/a1b2c3d3)

 8° After the page opens, click on “Add Agent”, and everything will be done, now you just need the addresses for the game. **To find out if the server is active, enter Termux and see if there is informations about your playit server, if everything is “true”, then it's working**